 One in every eight migrants worldwide is a child.
 Children migrate for multiple reasons: to flee persecution, war and violence, to reunite with family members abroad or to seek better economic and educational opportunities.
 At all stages of the migration process, migrant children are disproportionately vulnerable to violence, abuse, exploitation, trafficking and detention.
 This vulnerability is moreover intensified for unaccompanied or separated migrant children.
 We address these children’s needs with strengthened care and specific solutions; and by working with government, civil society, private and voluntary sectors to raise awareness and influence policy and legislation.

 Children and youth are at the heart of IOM’s global mandate on migration.
 Throughout all of IOM’s work, safeguarding and protecting children and gender equality are paramount.
 IOM’s actions are guided by international law in this field, in particular the International Convention on the Rights of the Child (CRC).
 In the United Kingdom, we advocate to promote child-sensitive migration policies and programming, and recognise that child migration is a key area of focus, cutting across all our eight strategic areas for engagement.

 Since 1992, IOM UK’s work with children has developed and diversified to incorporate:

 Over the past twelve years, IOM UK has also increased its work in the area of Human Trafficking and Modern Slavery, in recognition of the heightened risks of exploitation for children during their journey and on arrival at their destination.
-The Child Trafficking Protection Fund project in the London Borough of Croydon supports foster carers of Vietnamese and Albanian child victims of trafficking and modern slavery.
+Strengthening Responses to Child Trafficking and Modern Slavery project in the London Borough of Croydon supports foster carers of Vietnamese and Albanian child victims of trafficking and modern slavery.